Women's shinty: History

-In the 1990s, teams from Glengarry, Oban and Dunaad were beginning to play each other, this resulted in the Women's Camanachd Association being set up in 2001 to run the league and cup system discretely from the men's game.
+In the 1990s, teams from Glengarry, Oban and Dunaad were beginning to play each other, this resulted in the Women's Camanachd Association being set up to run the league and cup system discretely from the men's game, as well as the addition of women to the board of the Camanachd Association in 2023.

 Competition structure

 League

 Dunaad, Glengarry and Oban Camancheroes made up the first league.
 The league has now expanded to cover most of the major shinty playing areas.
-As of 2012, these will be known as the Marine Harvest Leagues.

 Until 2013, there was a National league one, with teams of 10 a-side, with two regional divisions, based on the sport's traditional North and South Districts, in which teams played 8 a-side.
 This however, often led to very small leagues and a lack of games which resulted in stilted growth for the game.

 In 2014, the WCA amalgamated the North and South Divisions Two into National Division Two.
 This, along with the promotion of Skye and Lochaber to National Division One, resulted in two sizeable leagues allowing for more regular play.